This page has answers to the most frequently asked questions (FAQ) about IMatch Anywhere™.

 http://YOUR-PC:Port/info in your web browser.

-Replace ComputerName with the name or IP address of your computer and Port with the port number you have configured for IMatch WebServices.
+Replace YOUR-PC with the name of your computer and Port with the port number you have configured for IMatch WebServices.
 You can click on the link shown in the controller application to connect to IMatch WebServices and to retrieve a page with information:

-3. If this does not work, your browser cannot connect to IMatch WebServices.
+If this does not work, your browser cannot connect to the Windows computer running IMatch WebServices.

 4. Check the Windows firewall settings and make sure that IMatchWebServices.exe is allowed to accept incoming requests in your private network.
 See the IMatch Anywhere help in the controller for details.

 5. On some devices, the DNS resolution does not work.
 The device (often affected: Apple devices) is unable to map the name of the computer running IMWS to its IP address.

 docroot\imatch\config\config.json file to use the IP address of the computer running IMWS instead of its name.
 You also need to use the IP address in your browser to open IMatch WebViewer: Instead of

 6. If you are trying from a mobile phone or tablet: Make sure you are connecting via your Wi-Fi (WLAN) home network.
 If you instead use the mobile network, you are basically trying to connect from ‘the Internet’ – and Windows firewall will block access.
 This is important.
 You don’t want computers from the Internet being able to reach your PC.